Neuropathic pain overview

-Experiencing neuropathic pain can be debilitating.
-Simple tasks can seem like mountainous chores.
-At Laser Spine Institute we know that the first step in finding relief is understanding your pain, which is why we are committed to compiling the most comprehensive resources to help you in understanding your condition, as well as finding a suitable treatment.
+Experiencing neuropathic pain can be debilitating with simple tasks seeming like mountainous chores.
+At Laser Spine Institute we know that the first step in finding relief is understanding your pain, which is why we are committed to compiling the most comprehensive resources to help you in understanding your neuropathic pain, as well as finding a suitable treatment.
+For any questions or concerns regarding your condition or our outpatient procedures, contact Laser Spine Institute today.

 Differences between neuropathic pain and nociceptive pain